Skip to content

 Can I add a subdomain as a separate site?
 Yes — a site is bound to exactly one registered domain string, and shop.example.com and example.com are distinct sites with distinct site_keys, distinct agent cards, distinct ARD catalogs, and distinct audit chains.

 What changes between Discovery and Transactional onboarding?
 Onboarding itself is the same four steps.
 Transactional adds a P2 proof (OAuth domain-match) and connector configuration on top of a discovery_active site; the path is covered in the Transactional overview.
-Discovery is live today; the Transactional core has been validated end-to-end on the live Stripe rail at dogfood scope, with Shopify live-rail still a separate, un-flipped gate.
+Both Discovery and Transactional are live on the Stripe rail; Shopify live-mode is not yet enabled.

 Is the site_key a secret?
 The raw site_key returned at create time is embedded in the script-tag snippet and should be treated like any other identifier scoped to the site.
 The site_key_hash is the public, URL-safe form used by the hash-form snippet at cdn.sill.so/embed.js?site=<hash>.